Python users typically use a non-system Python distribution such as

-For example, to switch Python default between Python 3 and 2.7 (useful for Raspberry Pi on Raspbian 9.1)
+Enable switching Python default between Python 3 and 2.7 (useful for Raspberry Pi on Raspbian 9.1) with these one-time commands:

-Then at any time, select the default Python version with
+Then one can at any time select the default system Python version, without sudo, by

 update-alternatives --config python